vanhp/mySTL/containers/Readme.md

      must provide its own exception handling code for any errors that might occur.

-## <span style="color:lightblue">Common operations of STL containers include the following: </span>
+### Common operations of STL containers

-- 1. Initialization constructors: Each container supports both default and copy constructors, plus a destructor.
+1. Initialization constructors: Each container supports both default and copy constructors, plus a destructor.
 Containers can be initialized with a range of values as well.

-- 2. Size functions: There are 3 functions related to a container’s size.
+2. Size functions: There are 3 functions related to a container’s size.
 They are: size(), which returns the actual number of elements in the container, empty(), checks whether there are any elements at all in the container, and max_size(), which returns the maximum number of elements the container can contain.

-- 3. Comparison operators: The equality and relational operators, ==, !=, <, <=, >, >= are defined for containers holding the same
+3. Comparison operators: The equality and relational operators, ==, !=, <, <=, >, >= are defined for containers holding the same
      datatype as elements.
 Two containers are equal if all elements are equal and in the same order.
 The relational operators work